quicwg/base-drafts/draft-ietf-quic-recovery.md

 A connection is idle if there are no bytes in flight and there is no pending ack-eliciting data to send.
-This can occur when the connection is application limited or after a retransmission timeout.
+This can occur when the connection is application limited or after a probe timeout.
 In order to limit the size of bursts sent into the network, the behavior when restarting from idle depends upon whether pacing is used.